Go to the Students section

 Go to the Support us section

-Mentoring is a specialist confidential support service for students with mental health difficulties or students who are diagnosed as being on the autistic spectrum.
+Mentoring is a specialist confidential support service for students with mental health difficulties or students who are diagnosed as being on the autism spectrum.

 Specialist Mentors are appropriately trained and experienced and have knowledge of processes and services at Oxford Brookes.
 Specialist Mentors are primarily based in the Buckley Building at Headington Campus but also work at Harcourt Hill and Wheatley campuses and can meet you regularly on a one-to-one basis.